IBM/CZ-IBM-Cloud-Guide/README.md

      ```
     $ docker build -t <provider>/<my_namespace>/<my_repo>:<my_tag> .
     ```
     >The `<provider>` is a name of the container registry provider.
 Depending on your provider choose the correct name.
 In case of the container registry in IBM Cloud it depends on the location of your registry.
+Make sure you are using the location, which your namespace is created in.
 To obtain the correct value, go to [images](https://cloud.ibm.com/registry/images) in IBM Cloud, choose your location and click **create**.

-The `<my_namespace>` is the namespace you have created in Container Registry. `<my_repo>` will be created automatically. `<my_tag>` is the name of your image and you can optionally add version.
+    >The `<my_namespace>` is the namespace you have created in Container Registry.
+Paste the name of a namespace, that you have created.

+    >The `<my_repo>` is a name of a repository in [Repositories](https://cloud.ibm.com/registry/repos).
+The repository will be created automatically, so there is no need to create it.
+You can use any value for `<my_repo>`.

+    >The `<my_tag>` can either contain any text or number value.
+For example, you can paste a version of this image like `0.0.1` or `latest`.

+    > Make sure, the docker is running.

     The tag is now visible by running this command: